Kahr PM series

 The Kahr PM series (Polymer Micro) is a series of double action only (DAO) hammerless, striker-fired, short recoil operated, semi-automatic pistols manufactured by Kahr Arms.
 The target market for the PM line is the civilian concealed carry market, as well as being intended as backup weapons for law enforcement officers.

 Development

-When the first Kahr pistols appeared on the market in 1994 they were constructed entirely of carbon steel.
+When the first Kahr pistols appeared on the market in 1994, they were constructed entirely of carbon steel.
 Early Kahr models such as the K9 were praised as well-made and solidly constructed, but criticized for their excessive weight, which is a disadvantage in a weapon intended for concealed carry.
 Kahr attempted to address these concerns by introducing pistols that were physically smaller, as well as a line of polymer framed models.
 The PM series combined both these approaches, introducing polymer framed pistols that were also the smallest Kahr models ever produced.

 Design features

 PM series pistols are manufactured with stainless steel slides that ride on steel inserts within the polymer frames, preventing the wear which would otherwise be inherent with metal slide to plastic frame contact.
 The PM is available in 9×19mm (PM9), .40 S&W (PM40), and .45 ACP (PM45).
 The series is noted for being very no-nonsense and utilitarian in appearance, with black plastic grips and a brushed stainless or blackened Tungsten DLC (Diamond-Like Coating) stainless slides.
-Produced by applying a thin but tough protective coating, the DLC patina was labeled "Black Diamond" in early production, and is valued for its lack of attention-catching light reflection in dim surroundings.
+Produced by applying a thin but tough protective coating, the DLC patina was labeled "Black Diamond" in early production and is valued for its lack of attention-catching light reflection in dim surroundings.
 DLC coatings also serve to protect the slide from oxidization, nicks and scrapes.

 PM pistols are known for having very smooth and consistent DAO trigger pulls of approximately six pounds, and large and easy to see sights in various configurations including night sights.
 Simplified controls exemplified by the lack of a manual safety lever are also positive attributes and contribute to a desirable package for concealment use.
 The PM series is also noted for having a fully enclosed trigger draw bar.
 The engineering design work necessary to fit it inside the cramped space of the receiver resulted in several beneficial lockwork changes.
-One such change was that the cartridge feed ramp had to be offset, which in turn allowed the overall receiver design to be thinner, it also permitted the slide to be more squat with a low bore axis, resulting is less muzzle rise and flip.
+One such change was that the cartridge feed ramp had to be offset, which in turn allowed the overall receiver design to be thinner, it also permitted the slide to be squatter with a low bore axis, resulting is less muzzle rise and flip.
 The PM barrel configuration boasts polygonal rifling, which in theory will wear longer and gather less fouling.

 Almost all Kahr pistol designs share a common function and trigger action.